 Students who post photos or videos on social media that were made at school or a school sponsored event that are considered inappropriate may face disciplinary action.
-If issues arise at school regarding social media posts or texts made off campus, students will be disciplined accordingly.
+If issues arise at school regarding social media posts or texts made off campus, students will be disciplined as determined by the Headmistress and Student Council.